 - If you are on dialysis and are taking this drug on the day you get dialysis, take it after your dialysis.
 If you have questions, talk with your doctor.

 - If needed, the tablet can be split and each part can be taken separately.
 All parts of the tablet need to be swallowed within about 10 minutes.

-- If your child takes products that have iron, aluminum, calcium, magnesium, or zinc in them (like some antacids or vitamins), you may need to give them to your child at some other time than this drug.
-Talk with your child’s doctor or pharmacist.
+- If you take products that have iron, aluminum, calcium, magnesium, or zinc in them (like some antacids or vitamins), you may need to take them at some other time than this drug.
+Talk with your doctor or pharmacist.

 - Store in the original container at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.